Advanced Electronics in Music I

 Compare offerings and share your lists with others.

 In this course, students will explore methods for using technology as an active collaborator in the creation of music.
-Students will develop compositions in the music technology labs while diving deep into modular synthesis, MIDI programming, creative mixing techniques and other topics.
-We’ll take our conceptual and technical cues from pioneering electroacoustic composers and experimenters such as Pauline Oliveros, Brian Eno, Morton Subotnick, Laurie Spiegel, and others.
-Students entering this course are expected to have some foundation in music technology, either through the “Introduction to Electronics in Music” courses or through equivalent experience.
+Students will develop electronic music compositions labs while diving deep into modular synthesis, MIDI programming, creative mixing techniques and other topics.
+We'll take our conceptual and technical cues from pioneering electroacoustic composers and experimenters such as Pauline Oliveros, Brian Eno, Morton Subotnick, Laurie Spiegel, and others.
+Students entering this course are expected to have some foundation in music technology, either through the "Introduction to Electronics in Music" courses or through equivalent experience.
 Please contact the faculty for a course application.

 Credits per quarter

 - Complete Online Learning - This offering delivers all of its instruction online.

 Students will be expected to purchase a $59 one year software license to Max/MSP.